objcio/articles/2015-02-10-how-your-camera-works.md

 With this, we can already start to understand why the number of megapixels don't matter for image quality.
 Or rather: what's very important for the quality of the image is the size of the individual pixel.
 These pixel sensors are tiny.
 On an iPhone 6, they're 1.5 µm ([microns or micrometers](https://en.wikipedia.org/wiki/Micrometre)) on each side.
 On prosumer DSLR cameras, they can be as large as 9 µm on each side.

-Two things happen as the size increases: First off, the larger the pixel, the more light will hit it, and the more charge will build up.
+Two things happen as the size increases.
+First, the larger the pixel, the more light will hit it, and the more charge will build up.
 The more charge we have, the lower the noise in the readout.
 Imagine you're listening to music next to a busy street.
 If all you have is the built-in speaker of your phone, you may barely be able to make out the music.
 If you have a large stereo set, the noise of the street will disappear.
 The same for the charge in the pixels vs. the noise in the image sensor.
 Larger pixels are good.
 A 9 µm image pixel will capture 36 times as many photons as a 1.5 µm pixel.

-The second thing is that lager pixels are less affected by bleed.
+The second thing is that larger pixels are less affected by bleed.
 The image sensor is a [semiconductor](https://en.wikipedia.org/wiki/Semiconductor) made out of [silicon](https://en.wikipedia.org/wiki/Silicon), just like the CPU and RAM.
 As light hits the sensor, it will, to some extent, bleed into neighboring pixels in a similar fashion to light hitting frosted glass.
 As pixels get smaller and smaller, the amount of light bleeding into neighboring pixels increases: the value for each pixel is affected more and more by the light that is actually hitting its neighboring pixels, but bleeds into this pixel.